medplum/medplum/packages/docs/docs/app/bots.md

 The JavaScript code is heavily sandboxed and runs in an AWS Lambda.
 You can apply an [AccessPolicy](https://app.medplum.com/AccessPolicy) to the Bot if you want to further reduce the data it can read and write.

-The following resources are available to the Bot code, to enable it to do the functionality it requires.
+The following function arguments are available to the Bot code, to enable it to do the functionality it requires.

 | Name              | Type     | Description                                                                       |
 | ----------------- | -------- | --------------------------------------------------------------------------------- |